-All figures presented are estimates provided for illustrative purposes only, assume a 10-year investment period, and are subject to change, CO2 emissions avoided relate to development-stage projects and are based on Carbon Responsible analysis and company data; investment into these projects is ongoing and figures may vary.
+All figures presented are estimates provided for illustrative purposes only, assume a 10-year investment period, and are subject to change.
+CO2 emissions avoided relate to development-stage projects and are based on Carbon Responsible analysis and company data; investment into these projects is ongoing and figures may vary.
 Water savings and land savings are based on analysis by Carbon Responsible.
 Waste diverted from landfill is based on estimates from WKE, GHBP, and LCO.
 Low-carbon energy generated is based on WKE projected tonnes of pellets produced per annum.
 Biodiversity created is based on forward looking projections from Gresham House and Environment Bank and is not guaranteed.
 Homes connected to the internet are based on company estimates from Wildanet, GoFibre, and Elevate.
 People cared for figures are based on Aurem Care data, using average nursing stay durations as per Bupa estimates.
 Nursery places managed reflect company estimates provided by N Family Club.
-Jobs created in local communities are based on company estimates across the portfolio and exclude construction jobs.
-Staff on living wage or higher and workforce balance figures (male:female ratio) represent portfolio-wide averages.
-All impact outcomes are based on an assumed £100 million commitment to the British Sustainable Infrastructure Fund II (BSIF II).
+Jobs created in local communities are based on an assume d £100 million commitment to the British Sustainable Infrastructure Fund II (BSIF II).
 There is no guarantee that BSIF II will fund the full intended investment pipeline, although Gresham House funds have the exclusive right to do so.